28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 These serine/threonine kinases are activated by the second messengers cAMP (A Kinase), cGMP (G kinase, which we will see later), and by diacylglycerol (DAG) formed by activation of phospholipase C. Figure \(\PageIndex{3}\) shows the generic structure of active kinase domains (including tyrosine kinases)

 A generic kinase has an N-terminal and C-terminal lobe between which the substrates ATP and the target protein containing the key serine, threonine, or tyrosine side chain bind.
-In the active conformation, Glu 91 (E91) in the αC-helix of the N-lobe forms a salt bridge (ion-ion interaction) with Lys72, positioning it to stabilize the binding of ATP through ion-dipole and Hydrogen Bond interactions.
-In the active state, Thr 197 (T197) in the activation loop is phosphorylated (represented by pT197) by an upstream kinase, resulting in a less flexible conformation of the loop.
-This facilitates optimal repositioning of active site side chains in the catalytic loop, allowing substrate access and catalysis.
+In the active conformation, Glu 91 (E91) in the αC-helix of the N-lobe forms a salt bridge (ion-ion interaction) with Lys72, positioning it to stabilize ATP binding through ion-dipole and Hydrogen-Bond interactions.
+In the active state, Thr 197 (T197) in the activation loop is phosphorylated (pT197) by an upstream kinase, resulting in a less flexible loop conformation.
+This facilitates optimal repositioning of active site side chains in the catalytic loop, enabling substrate access, and catalysis.
 Asp 166 (D166) in the catalytic loop acts as a general base in abstracting a proton from the target Ser, Thr, or Tyr.
-Arginine 165 (R165) in the catalytic loop forms a salt bridge to phosphotyrosine 197 (pT197), stabilizing the catalysis-competent conformation of the activation loop.
+Arginine 165 (R165) in the catalytic loop forms a salt bridge with phosphotyrosine 197 (pT197), stabilizing the catalytically competent conformation of the activation loop.
 Aspartic acid 184 (D184) plays a key role in stabilizing Mg2+, which in turn stabilizes the negative charges on the phosphates of ATP and in the developing transition state.

 Most kinases are also classified as RD kinases since they have a key arginine (R)- aspartic acid (D) sequence in the catalytic loop.
 The normal protein substrate for an AGC kinase would be a protein with a Ser or Thr projecting into the active site for phosphorylation by bound ATP.
 The normal sequence for phosphorylation in protein targets of PKA is Arg-Arg-X-Ser/Thr-X (or more fully as XR(R/K)X(S/T)B, where B is a hydrophobic amino acid).
 Again, we will focus on three AGC kinases here: PKA, PKC, and AKT (also known as PKB), and defer our discussion of PKG to another section.